Gloogger/Modern_Robotics_Notes/KapII.md

 ## Useful Notes and Equations
 Before diving into the quesitons, some of the most handy notes and equations will be summarized in this section.

+> **Definition 2.1.** The **configuration** of a robot is a complete specification of the position of every point of the robot.
+The minimum number n of **real-valued** coordinates needed to represent the configuration is the number of **degrees of freedom (dof)** of the robot.
+The n-dimensional space containing all possible configurations of the robot is called the **configuration space (C-space)**.
+The configuration of a robot is represented by a point in its C-space.

+It is worth noticing that a dof has to be real-valued coordinates.
+For instance, a discrete coordinate of a coin, $${head, tail}$$, cannot be a dof, because its range is not real.

 ### Tables
 All pictures, tables, charts, unless noted otherwise, are taken from \[1].
 ![Comman Joints and their DoF](assets/images/kapII_pic_1.jpg)